About The Full Nester

 I come from a long line of determined women, or as my uncle calls us, “mules.” 🙂

-My full nest consists of a night owl (me), an early bird who happens to be a peacock (my husband), a small dog who snores, and a bird away at college who is doing really well at learning to fly.
+My full nest consists of a night owl (me), an early bird who happens to be a peacock (my husband), a small dog who is an excellent judge of character and has a lot to say, 🙂 and a young bird who had her senior year of college halted by a pandemic and yet managed to cope and start a career of her own design.